Ebonny writes to share her thoughts, observations and opinions in the hope they may be of interest, or give pause for thought, to others.

 For those wanting the tools and know-how to nourish, sustain or rekindle love and romance in their relationship over the long term, then the book Five Love Languages is a worthy investment indeed.

-Words of Affirmation is one of five Love Languages author Gary Chapman has identified, the other four being Gifts, Acts of Service, Quality Time and Touch.
-This book is a highly rated best seller and after reading a from those who had read the book, the author of this page purchased an unabridged copy of the audio version to listen to with her partner and has gained much from this endeavour.
-It's not a magic formula for making everything right in a relationship, and it does involve effort, but it is certainly an insightful read with solid principles which can lead to both partners feeling much more loved and fulfilled in a long term relationship. selection of reviews
+Words of Affirmation is one of five Love Languages that author Gary Chapman identified, the other four being Gifts, Acts of Service, Quality Time and Touch.
+His book, The 5 Love Languages, is a highly rated best seller, and after reading a selection of reviews from those who had read the book, I purchased an unabridged copy of the audio version to listen to with my partner.
+I gained much from this endeavor.
+It's not a magic relationship formula and it involves effort, but it is certainly an insightful read with solid principles which can lead to both partners feeling much more loved and fulfilled in a long-term relationship.

 To move on from the past, be very conscious that if you have previously been in the habit of giving your spouse compliments with a hidden ulterior motive, and especially if your spouse has cottoned on to this, it will be harder (but not necessarily impossible) to successfully apply this love language.